Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

 The success probability corresponding to the probability of only detecting a single click at any time \(t_c\) during the ion-pulse duration \(T_a\) in either detector \(\pm\) has the leading contribution

-if the slowly varying SPDC envelope ideally matches the ion emission \(\abssq{\mu(t_c)} = \abssq{\nu(t_c)} N\).
-For simplicity, we assume that the \(N\) time-bins all have the same emission probability \(\abssq{\beta_1}\).
-In addition to the leading order, we also account for the effect of dark counts and second order terms in the emission probability in the simulations.
+if the slowly varying SPDC envelope ideally matches the ion emission \(\abssq{\mu(t_c)} = \abssq{\nu(t_c)} N\) (for the time-bin with support containing $t_c$).
+For simplicity, we assume that the ion-pulse duration is divided into \(N\) time-bins all having the same emission probability \(\abssq{\beta_1}\).
+This is done to ensure that Eq.~\eqref{eq:ini-spdc} is applicable but has no physical meaning.

+\emph{Entanglement Generation}---Having discussed the hybrid nodes we now want to investigate their performance within a full protocol.
+We focus on long-distance entanglement generation and thus consider a single-click scheme, but note that for shorter links or efficient ensemble memories, two-click \cite{barrett-2005-effic_high_fidel_quant_comput,sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit} or reflection-based \cite{nemoto-2014-photon_archit_scalab_quant_infor_proces_diamon,omlor-2025-entan_gener_using_singl_photon} protocols might be beneficial.
+The entanglement generation protocol is illustrated in Fig.~\ref{fig:atom-atom-full}(d) and (e), and can be summarized in four steps.
+It proceeds by (i) simultaneously generating entangled links using single-click heralding between ions and memories locally at ENs [Fig.~\ref{fig:atom-atom-full}(a)] and between BB memories over a long distance \(L/n\) (with the swap level $n-1 = 1$) [Fig.~\ref{fig:atom-atom-full}(b)]. (ii) As soon as neighboring BB and EN links are ready, entanglement is swapped between them by heralding on a single click after releasing the photons from the memories [Fig.~\ref{fig:atom-atom-full}(c)].
+Finally (iii) another optical swap between memories at the central repeater, connects the two halves.

+We include a repeater in the center of the fundamental link ($n=2$), because parallelization allows the additional swap to extend the distance, without significantly decreasing the success rate \footnote{ Further probabilistic repeaters would not benefit in the same way from the parallelization, which is why we propose to only use the probabilistic swaps in \enquote{fundamental} links and to extend range and complexity of the network beyond the fundamental link using deterministic ion swaps. }.
+Alternatively, without the central repeater ($n=1$), a final swap can be performed between the BB and the remaining EN.
+Upon successfully heralding every step, an ion-ion entangled link is achieved.

+The \emph{last part} (iv) is purification to distill two ion-ion links into a single link with enhanced fidelity, see Fig.~\ref{fig:atom-atom-full}(e).
+It proceeds by preparing two ion-ion links using the steps above and performing a CNOT gate between the local ions.
+Measurement of both target ions in state \(\ket{1}\) heralds the purification of the ion-ion entanglement, see Fig.~\ref{fig:atom-atom-full}(e).
+This post-selection helps in suppressing events where the memories did not store any photons while retaining the better scaling of single-click protocols with the (long-distance) fiber losses \cite{duan-2001-long_distan_quant_commun_with,simon-2007-quant_repeat_with_photon_pair,zhao-2007-robus_creat_entan_between_remot_memor_qubit,sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit}.
+Although the single-click protocol inherently relies on phase stability \cite{sangouard-2011-quant_repeat_based_atomic_ensem_linear_optic,beukers-2024-remot_entan_protoc_station_qubit,ART}, the purification can reduce the sensitivity to such fluctuations if the phase is stable between two successful entanglement generation events.

+The entanglement generation between the ions and the memories have already been described above.
+The simultaneous multiplexed entanglement generation in the BB has been described in multiple works \cite{duan-2001-long_distan_quant_commun_with,simon-2007-quant_repeat_with_photon_pair} and we provide an analogous model for it in Ref.~\cite{ART}.